 There's a conceptual abstraction of the ideal amplifier discussed among electronic designers: the famously touted "piece of wire with gain".

 Now, here we literally have it: The Consolidated Audio "Monster Can" MC step-up transformer is exactly that!
-Choosing the lowest loss and highest permeability core materials and combining these with an optimized winding technique to minimize and balance the stray components inherent in any transformer design enables us to provide passive voltage amplification with just a piece of wire!
+Choosing the lowest loss and highest permeability core materials and combining these with an optimized winding technique to minimize and balance the parasitic elements inherent in any transformer design enables us to provide passive voltage amplification with just a piece of wire!
 Utilizing the drive capability of low impedance MC phono cartridges we thus can eliminate the active "pre-pre" or high-gain MC phono stage with their often noisy performance and tendency to mask low level detail.

 Consolidated Audio "Monster Can" MC StepUp Transformers are available based on two different soft magnetic core materials: